vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 `kubernetes` source, we might as well enhance the event right there.
 This would render `kubernetes_pod_metadata` useless, as there would be no use case for it that wouldn't be covered by `kubernetes` source.
+Of course, `kubernetes_pod_metadata` would still make sense if used not in conjunction with `kubernetes` source - which is the case, for instance, in a sidecar deployment - where `file` source is used directly with in-pod logs file.

 What parts of metadata we inject into events should be configurable, but we can and want to offer sane defaults here.